HaxeCheckstyle/haxe-checkstyle/README.md

 Please note that this project was originally created by [@mcheshkov](https://github.com/mcheshkov) called [haxelint](https://github.com/mcheshkov/haxelint).
 So full credit to him.

-I have customized and made it flexible with additional checks configurations.
+I have customized and made it flexible with additional checks and configurations.

 ### Installation ###